Responsible Disclosure Policy

 In case you find a vulnerability in one of our systems, we ask you to:

 - Report the vulnerability as soon as possible after discovery.
-Mail your findings to email@example.com.
+Use the following form to report your findings.

 - Provide sufficient information to reproduce the vulnerability so that we can solve the problem as quickly as possible.
 Usually the IP address or URL of the affected system and a description of the vulnerability is sufficient, but for more complex vulnerabilities more may be needed.

 - Leave your contact details, so that we can contact you to work together for a safe result.
-Leave at least your name, email address and/or telephone number.
+Leave at least your name and email address.
 Reporting under a pseudonym is possible, but make sure that we can contact you in case we would have additional questions.

 - Confirm that you have acted and will continue to act in accordance with this Responsible Disclosure Policy.